Communication, BA

 Global Experience

-With more than 300 Global Education programs options available, students may engage in a unique and exciting opportunity to gain intercultural experience through international programs of study which they are able to tailor according to their experience and their unique interests and skills.
+With more than 300 Global Education program options available to them, students may engage in a distinct and exciting opportunity to gain intercultural experience through international programs of study, which they can tailor according to their experience and specific interests and skills.

-Whether in a foreign country, in the U.S. or online, students in communication develop critical teamwork and problem-solving skills, expand their knowledge of the liberal arts through lenses of different cultures, and are able to improve their language and cross-cultural skills for effective communication across populations.
+Whether in a foreign country, in the U.S. or online, students in communication develop critical teamwork and problem-solving skills, expand their knowledge of the liberal arts through lenses of different cultures, and improve their language and cross-cultural skills for effective communication across populations.

 The College of Liberal Arts and Sciences recommends these study abroad programs for students majoring in communication.